 Parks in the metro can be reserved for a small fee, and many can be used without reservation but will remain open to the public.
-Most public spaces (theaters, museums, como conservatory, etc) have small rental fees and require a reservation.
+Most public spaces (theaters, museums, Como conservatory, etc) have small rental fees and require a reservation.

 You do need two witnesses, but I count as one so you can keep your wedding as intimate as possible!

-Locations for your Minneapolis Elopement
+Location Ideas for your Minneapolis Elopement

 Its the land of 10,000 lakes, and there are no shortage of amazing spaces for weddings outside.
 Here are a few of my favorite parks and park districts to look into, as well as my favorite architectural spaces for elopements in the twin cities.
 I include location ideas and brainstorming along with every elopement package, so please contact me for more info!

-Historical and Architectural spaces for elopements:
+Historical and Architectural Spaces for Twin Cities Elopements:

 These all offer spaces that are also open to the public, and some have private spaces for rent for elopements: